Code-Institute-Submissions/DennisSchenkel-PP2/README.md

 ![Style.css Jigsaw Validator](documentation/images/js-validation.png)

 - JSHints shows a total of 2 warnings.
-None of them are errors and prevent the code from working as planed.
+None of them are errors and prevent the code from working as planned.
-- When first testing the JSHint showed multiple warnings that have been fixed.
+- When first testing, the JSHint showed multiple warnings that have been fixed.

-- After a first validation multiple missing semicolons were added and unnecessary semicolons have been deleted.
+- After a first validation, multiple missing semicolons were added, and unnecessary semicolons have been deleted.
 - Multiple "use strict" statements were added as recommended by JSHint.
 - One "use strict" is missing as mentioned by JSHint, but when added, it leads to a different warning.
-So is was not added.
+So it was not added.
-- On multiple for loops addidtional if statements with .hasOwnProperty(i) have been added as recommended by JSHint.
+- On multiple for loops additional if statements with .hasOwnProperty(i) have been added as recommended by JSHint.
-- In one case a function declared within a loop is referencing to an outer scoped variable, which may leed to confusion regarding the sementics.
+- In one case, a function declared within a loop is referencing to an outer scoped variable, which may led to confusion regarding the semantics.
-- 14 warnings where associated with the initial import of the two JSON files, because this is only possible with a limited amount of browsers.
+- 14 warnings were associated with the initial import of the two JSON files, because this is only possible with a limited amount of browsers.